Multipartite Entanglement: A Journey Through Geometry

-We thank Prof.~Peter W.~Milonni and Prof.~Akira Sone for valuable discussions.
+The authors thank Professors Foek Hioe, Sabre Kais, Gabriel T.~Landi, Peter W.~Milonni, and Akira Sone for valuable discussions.
 Financial support was provided by National Science Foundation Grants No.~PHY-1505189 and No.~PHY-1539859 (INSPIRE), and a competitive grant from the University of Rochester.